scalatra/scalatra-website/guides/databinders.md

 }
 ```

-The command's executor does work when `execute` is called.
+Several things happen when `execute` is called.
 First, validations
-are run, and then the command executor's `handle` method does some work.
+are run, and then the command receiver's `handle` method does some work.

-Our command for creating a new Todo object might trigger a persistence
+Our `handle` command for creating a new Todo object might trigger a persistence
 function, like this:

 ```scala